Should Your Child See a Doctor?

 Eye – Pus or Drainage

-- Yellow or green discharge from a bacterial eye infection
+- Yellow or green discharge (pus) in the eye

 - Yellow or green discharge or pus in the eye